neodix42/mylocalton-docker/README.md

 the state will be persisted, and the next time when you start the containers up the blockchain will be resumed from the last state.

-If you want to access TON working directory and/or to keep database state even after rebuilding images, uncomment and adjust the volume section for `ton-db` in main yaml file.
+If you want to access TON working directory and/or to keep database state even after rebuilding images, adjust the `driver_opts` options in `volumes` section in main yaml file.

 ### Stop and remove all MyLocalTon containers, networks and volumes.
 All data will be lost.